Professor of Marketing and Psychological Science

-Spangenberg is an active volunteer for the Association to Advance Collegiate Schools of Business (AACSB), the largest and most prestigious international accrediting body for business schools.
-Most recently, he was elected to the 2017 AACSB Board of Directors.
+Spangenberg is an active volunteer for the Association to Advance Collegiate Schools of Business (AACSB), the largest and most prestigious international accrediting body for business school where he elected to the Board of Directors in 2017.

 Spangenberg maintains professional affiliations with the Association for the Advancement of Collegiate Schools of Business (AACSB), the Association for Consumer Research, the American Psychological Association, and the Society for Consumer Psychology.